-By now, you have probably realized that working with a car accident attorney can be advantageous to your case.
-However, too many people assume that the insurance company will resolve their claim in their favor, that their damages are not significant enough, or that an attorney is too expensive.
-All of these beliefs may be fallacious; an attorney is almost always a valuable asset.
+By now, you have probably realized that working with an auto accident attorney can be advantageous to your case.
+However, too many people assume that the insurance company will resolve their claim in their favor, that their damages are not significant enough, or that an auto accident attorney is too expensive.
+All of these beliefs may be fallacious; an auto accident attorney is almost always a valuable asset.

-In the initial days following your accident, an attorney will get to work – the sooner that you hire an attorney, the sooner that the process can begin.
+In the initial days following your accident, an attorney will get to work – the sooner that you hire an attorney, the sooner that the process can begin (especially in a car wreck caused by an uninsured motorist).
 One of the most important initial steps in any car accident case is to gather evidence.
-Unfortunately, waiting weeks or months after a car accident to call an attorney can mean that evidence has been destroyed.
+Unfortunately, waiting weeks or months after a car accident to call an auto accident attorney can mean that evidence has been destroyed.

 Proving fault and negligence is the crux of all car accident claims and lawsuits; if you cannot prove that the other driver or party was at fault, you cannot recover compensation (beyond medical payments coverage and your own health insurance).
 While fault is sometimes clear, it is often disputed.
 If you do not know what evidence to look for and how to negotiate, you may be out of luck.
-Attorneys are trained in proving fault and demonstrating the negligence of another party, and can do so on your behalf.
+Auto accident attorney is trained in proving fault and demonstrating the negligence of another party and can do so on your behalf.